Pages

 Mall Wars

 Speaking of celebrities, I once got to utter those immortal words, "How may I help you?" to actor Charles Bronson when he wandered into our store one afternoon.
-His wife had been undergoing treatment at the renowned Arlington Cancer Center here in town, and I guess he'd decided to see what our local mall looked like.
-He didn't buy anything, but then again, when your wife is suffering from cancer, clothes shopping is not especially a priority for a man.
+His wife was undergoing treatment at what had been an innovative cancer center here in town, and I guess he'd decided to see what our local mall looked like.
+He didn't buy anything, but then again, when your spouse is suffering from cancer, clothes shopping is not especially a priority, especially for a husband.

 Our mall wasn't anything to wow an A-list Hollywood actor, anyway.
 It was nice enough, for Arlington, as 1980's suburban malls went.
 It was called "Six Flags Mall" after the six national governments Texas has had: Spain, France, Mexico, the republic of Texas, the Confederacy, and the United States.
 It boasted all the national chain stores along one level, a subdued southwest design motif, and lots of palm trees and other plants that malls just don't spend the money on today.
 We also had live plants throughout our store, professionally tended every week by a florist.
 They added an appealing ambiance, nestled among racks of clothing, or decorating the opulent billiard table gracing the center of the store.